Haysto Logo

 Price comparison sites are great for doing some initial research, but they can’t match the knowledge of an expert advisor.

 Most specialist mortgages aren’t available directly to borrowers.
-These mortgages - which are often ideal for people in complex situations such as bad credit history or self-employment - are only available through mortgage brokers (like us!).
-So it’s best not to limit your selection by working alone.
+These mortgages - which are often ideal for people in complex situations such as bad credit history or self-employment - are only available through mortgage brokers, so it’s best not to limit your selection by working alone.

 Your home is likely the biggest purchase you’ll ever make, and there’s so much more to mortgages than just comparing products online or asking your bank.
 Some offers might appear to be great on the face of it, but knowing which mortgages will actually meet your needs is a real skill.